hexagonrecursion/stack-overflow-comments/README.md

 ## Link-only
 ```
-While this link may answer the question, it is better to include the essential parts of the answer here and provide the link for reference.
-Link-only answers can become invalid if the linked page changes or is deleted.
+Please [edit] your post to include the essential parts of the answer here and provide the link for reference.
+[Link-only answers tend to get deleted because they can become invalid if the linked page changes](https://meta.stackexchange.com/q/225370/).
 ```